 KAIDO is a Japanese-inspired cocktail lounge and restaurant in the Design District Shops, located in Miami ‘s Design District -a fashionable area artistically laid out with high-end designer and luxury goods boutiques, celebrity-chef restaurants, art galleries, public art and ICA Miami (Institute of Contemporary Art, Miami).

 The cozy Tokyo-style drinking den serves Miami’s most innovative cocktails, created by acclaimed mixologist Nico de Soto (Paris’ Danico, Mace in NYC), along with outstanding Asian dishes from renowned restaurateur and chef Brad Kilgore (ALTER).
-While both the cocktails and cuisine are amazing experiences, KAIDO initially will impress patrons with its sleek décor, including a 1,000 Butterfly Knife chandelier over the main bar -one of many custom made pieces envisioned by Kilgore, himself.
+While both the cocktails and cuisine are amazing experiences, KAIDO initially will impress patrons with its sleek décor like the ones here, including a 1,000 Butterfly Knife chandelier over the main bar -one of many custom made pieces envisioned by Kilgore, himself.

 And, then, there is AMA, the secret bar inside KAIDO, which is named after Japan’s famous female pearl divers, who are often referred to as mermaids.
 The decor of the dark and narrow hidden bar, with a few wall-lined banquettes, includes artwork reflecting its namesake.